 Netflix has been steadily upgrading its list of globally influential Korean dramas, which comprise engaging political thrillers, spy action series, and of course romantic titles — one of the most interesting among them being ‘Love Alarm‘, the story of a smartphone app that detects romantic feelings of nearby people.
 The streamer’s long-term goal is to become the go-to destination for K-drama fans internationally.

-In order to enhance its line-up further, the platform added yet another Netflix-branded original, ‘Chief of Staff’ — a political drama series that revolves around a few political aides, who are depicted as the real players when it comes to power games.
+‘Chief of Staff’ is a political drama series that revolves around a few political aides, who are depicted as the real players when it comes to power games.
 Directed by Kwak Jung-hwan and written by Lee Dae-il, it is produced by Korea’s Next Entertainment World.
-‘Chief of Staff’ joins Netflix’s repertoire of political thrillers, which also includes ‘Designated Survivor: 60 Days‘.

-Chief of Staff Episode 9 Release Date: When will it premiere?
+Chief of Staff Season 3 Release Date: When will it premiere?

-The first episode of ‘Chief of Staff’ Season 2 premiered, both on Netflix and JTBC, on November 11, 2019.
+‘Chief of Staff’ Season 2 premiered, both on Netflix and JTBC, on November 11, 2019.
 The second episode released on the next day on November 12, 2019.
-After that two episodes are scheduled to release weekly every Monday and Tuesday.
-It concludes with its 10th episode on December 10, 2019.
+The second season wrapped up with its 10th and final episode on December 10, 2019.

 Chief of Staff Cast: Who’s in it?